 Jupiter is a highly confident technician who is never afraid of a challenge.
 He is dogged at tracking rabbits, chasing down permit issues, and marking new territory.
 He likes to dig into deep issues and not let go until they are resolved.
 His thoughtful and deliberate approach always adds deep insight that is valued on his projects.

 Pluto is a thirty-thousand-foot thinker and highly personable.
 He is charming and outgoing.
 Clients love him.
 He loves big ideas and is more of a sprinter – not a marathon kinda guy.
 He’s great at ideating and throwing lots of possibilities on the table for consideration.
 His charisma tends to win most people over; his highly affectionate manner makes him an asset at public presentations.

 JAKE // Director of Joy

 Jake - always in motion and with a perpetual smile - spreads his own form of joy at Land Morphology.
 Jake is well-traveled and may be some version of a Coton de Tulear.
-Regardless, he’s glad his parents rescued him and that he gets to spend time at the office begging for treats, enjoying Astro’s vast toy collection, and instigating cocktail hour as frequently as he can.
+Regardless, he’s glad his parents rescued him and that he gets to spend time at the office begging for treats, enjoying the office’s vast toy collection, and instigating cocktail hour as frequently as he can.